 Presenting Your Poster

-However you transport your poster, we suggest transporting it in a poster tube.
-If you need to ship materials, it would be best to send materials to your hotel (labeled to your attention).
+However you transport your poster, we suggest transporting it in a poster tube or in your suitcase (for fabric posters).
+If you absolutely need to ship your poster, it would be best to send materials to your hotel (labeled to your attention).
 Please contact the hotel directly to confirm this and for shipping instructions.
 Do not ship to the convention center.
-Once onsite, we have a poster tube storage area next to the poster area in the exhibit hall.
-EDUCAUSE cannot be responsible for items stored.

 There is a lot of energy and activity in the poster area!
 Feel free to be creative with your poster to help make yours stand out.
 You will want to prepare some introductory remarks and talking points to engage attendees as they stop by your poster.
 The Presenter Concierge section of our website offers tons of resources, including EDUCAUSE's Presenter Support Modules (short videos on Presentation Best Practices).
 We ask that you watch these five-minute videos to help take your presentation to the next level.

 Yes.
 EDUCAUSE strives to hold meetings, conferences, and other professional events where all attendees feel welcome and barriers of any type do not exclude people from attending or participating.
-We ask that you take the time to review the Accessibility Information for Presenters and the below resources to help you create and deliver a presentation that all attendees can enjoy.
+We ask that you take the time to review the Accessibility Information for Presenters to help you create and deliver a presentation that all attendees can enjoy.